 Purpose

 This Appendix elaborates the definition of an “up to date” dataset.
 This is required by the IMO Performance Standards and all ECDIS users are required to be able to demonstrate to a vetting inspector that their ECDIS and its installed datasets are “up to date”.
-ECDIS must, therefore, implement

 This Appendix specifies the format and content of an “Update Status Report” which will demonstrate the revision status of datasets within the ENDS/System Database of the ECDIS.
-There are two Update Status Reports required:
+The ECDIS must, therefore, implement two Update Status Reports:

 An ENC Update Status Report, which reports the contents of electronic charts and directly related information.